-Students and faculty participating in Online and Traditional Web-Enhanced courses must have access to the following minimum hardware and software:
+Students and faculty participating in Online and Traditional Web-Enhanced courses must have access to the following minimum hardware and software.
+Some programs of study at Grand Canyon University require additional technology requirements, which can be found under the Programmatic Technology Requirements section.